Hiroshi1978/lbhandler/README.md

 You can download AWS SDK for Java from [here](https://aws.amazon.com/jp/sdkforjava/).
 To inspect the source codes, visit [GitHub AWS SDK for Java](https://github.com/aws/aws-sdk-java).

+### Setting up http client

+To use AWS ELB implementation, you have to set up some configuration parameters for http client which communicates with AWS ELB.

+  1. Create text file with name 'credentials.txt' int the directory where AWSElasticLoadBalancing.class exists.
+  2. Edit the text file following the sample below. aws.key=YOURAWSACCESSKEY aws.secret=YOURAWSSECRETKEYCORRESPONDINGTOTHEACCESSKEY
+  3. save the text file.
 ### Want to learn ELB or LBA ?

  * [Amazon Elastic Load Balancing](http://aws.amazon.com/jp/elasticloadbalancing/)